ATouhou/arabic_verb_conjugator/README.md

 **Create a Conjugator Object**

-Here, you are specifying all the details about the specific conjugation you want
+Here, you are specifying all the details about the specific conjugation you want.
+Note, the first argument is the verb you previously created.

     conjugator = VerbConjugator.new(verb, :tense => :perfect, :person => :first_person, :number => :singular)